M74 is an independent contemporary furniture, crafts & homewares shop, in Linlithgow, Scotland.

 We made our own.

-In the late summer of 2018 we started our own furniture company, and opened our first bricks and mortar shop: M74, at number 74 the High Street in the historic Royal Burgh of Linlithgow - less than 3 miles from our workshop and studio.
+In the late summer of 2018 we started our own furniture shop, and opened the doors to M74, at number 74 the High Street in the historic Royal Burgh of Linlithgow.
+Less than 3 miles from our workshop and studio.

 A HOME IN THE WOODS